philiptorresani/Final-Project-Getting-and-Cleaning-Data/README.md

 Files in this project

-README.md -- you are reading it right now
+README.md

+CodeBook.md - describes variables in project

-CodeBook.md -- codebook describing variables, the data and transformations Final Project Tidy Data.R-- actual R code
+Final Project Tidy Data.R- the R code

 Description of the DATA